-Injunctions and Restitution
+Injunctions and restitution

-- 36. (1) If on application by the Regulatory Authority, the Magistrates' Court is satisfied- - (a) that there is a reasonable cause to believe that any person will contravene a requirement of this Ordinance or - (b) that any person has contravened a requirement of this Ordinance and that there is a reasonable cause to believe that the contravention will continue or be repeated, the court may make an order restraining the contravention. - (2) If on application by the Regulatory Authority, the Magistrates' Court is satisfied- - (a) that any person has contravened a requirement of this Ordinance and - (b) that there are steps which could be taken to remedy the contravention, the court may make an order requiring that person, and any other person who appears to have been knowingly concerned in the contravention, to take such steps as the court may direct to remedy it.
+36. (1) If on application by the Regulatory Authority, the Magistrates' Court is satisfied that-

+- (a) there is a reasonable cause to believe that any person will contravene a requirement of this Ordinance or - (b) any person has contravened a provision of this Ordinance and that there is a reasonable cause to believe that the contravention will continue or be repeated, the court may make an order restraining the contravention.

+(2) If on application by the Regulatory Authority, the Magistrates' Court is satisfied that-

+(a) any person has contravened a provision of this Ordinance; and the court may make an order requiring that person, and any other person who appears to have been knowingly concerned in the contravention, to take any steps the court directs to remedy it.